-A share market is where shares of companies are traded.
-It provides a platform for buyers and sellers to trade publicly listed shares.
-Many investors enter the share market to make profits by buying shares/stocks of companies and selling them when their prices appreciate.
-The share market operates during specific hours (9:30 AM to 3:30 PM) on weekdays (except public holidays) during which transactions occur.
+A share market is a platform where buyers and sellers trade shares of publicly-listed companies.
+Countless investors enter the share market to make profits by buying shares or stocks of companies and selling them when their prices appreciate.
+The share market operates during specific hours (9:30 am to 3:30 pm) on weekdays (except public holidays) during which transactions occur.

 There are mainly two types of investments in the share market.
 Understanding these two market investments will further guide you on how to invest in the share market: